iluvjava/Maths/Notebook 2.0/CSE 546/Decision Tree, Forest.md

 1. The size of the leaf node.
 2. The decision criterion for branching on a certain attribute.
-3. The size of the foreset.
+3. The size of the forest.

-**Foreset Comes with Confidence Interval**
+**Forest Comes with Confidence Interval**

 We can use the tree to get a non-parametric confidence level for the prediction when using the random forest model.
 We just need to get the bag of trees.